A chain restaurant. A familiar menu. A dish nobody could remember trying. That moment of uncertainty is where Platos was born.

 That question didn't leave.
 It turned into a product.
 The product turned into Platos.

-The person who built Platos has spent time on both sides — on the floor of a fine dining restaurant, and inside the data infrastructure of growing technology companies.
+Platos was built from both sides of the problem — the floor of a fine dining restaurant, and the data infrastructure of growing technology companies.

 We're building in stealth.
 What matters right now is that Platos gets built correctly — and that the architecture is worthy of the trust people will place in it.